drfurtado/ctbf/content/registration/registration.md

 {{% /callout %}}

 {{% callout warning %}}
-If, when completing the Participation Data Form, it was indicated that a medical clearance is recommended, then you will need approval from a health care professional before participating in the CTBF Program.
+When completing the Participation Data Form you will be asked about your medical history.
+If after answering the questions it is indicated that a medical `clearance is recommended`, then you will need approval from a health care professional before participating in the CTBF Program.
 {{% /callout %}}

 ## Required Paperwork